Dual Real Estate Agent Vs Buyers Agent

 The Listing Agent, unless specifically disclosed otherwise, represents the seller in any transaction for the sale of a home.
 It is that Agent’s fiduciary duty to protect the seller’s position at all times.
 No matter what they tell you their loyalty will lie with their selling clients.
 If your Realtor just happens to be the listing agent for that North Carolina Mountain home you love, odds are you will come out fine in the deal.
 As long as you trust your Realtor and you to ask the right questions.

 That is why you want an real estate agent with experience like Gary Ward of Advantage Chatuge Realty to represent you.
-He’s been selling Real Estate in the mountains of North Georgia and western North Carolina for over 20 years.
+He’s been selling Real Estate in the mountains of North Georgia and North Carolina mountain property for over 25 years.
 He always has YOUR best interest as a buyers agent when buying a home.
-He is the most ethically detailed Realtor in the area.
+He is one of the most ethically detailed Realtors in the area.
 If you are interested in one of his listings you can be sure he will work with both buyer and seller to insure a smooth transition of owners.
 When he list a home he makes sure all the details that can slow down a closing is addressed BEFORE an offer is made.
 He’ll be sure Radon test , septic and surveys have been completed to speed up discovery and make the closing experience as stress free for all involved.

 As a Buyers Agent Gary is the best.
 He will help you get the best deal possible and will go the extra mile by hiring the toughest inspectors, advising you what he recommends you do to insure you a pleasant buyers experience.